Skip to main content

 });

-Adding embedded and virtual entities via the hooks can be somewhat tricky.
-The metadata objects are internal, and thus fewer checks are in place on them.
+Adding embedded (as well as virtual entities) via the hooks can be somewhat tricky.
+The metadata objects are internal, and thus fewer checks are in place on them, meaning any errors are likely to be cryptic.

 Here's an example that defines a simple embeddable with just two properties and adds a reference to it that is otherwise known to be a JSON column.